-We implemented a five week rotating menu and added alternatives for both lunch and dinner.
-These are now listed on the menu.
-If you find there is something that you dislike or would simply like the alternative this is now possible.

-Each week the Therapy staff hand out the menu for the next week.
+We have a five-week rotating menu with alternatives for both lunch and dinner.
+These are listed on the menu.
+If you find there is something that you dislike or would simply like the alternative this is possible.
+We are currently investigating some new options for the menu so keep an eye out for some changes coming in the next couple of months.

-At times residents commented that they didn't know how to order an alternative or how to let the kitchen know about their likes and dislikes.
 When looking at the menu there are two different meat options listed.
 The first option is the standard and the second option is the alternative.
 If you would like the alternative then you simply have to circle it.
 If you want the standard option then just leave it blank and you will receive the standard.
 Once you have made your selections for the week please inform your RN or Therapy staff and they will notify the kitchen for you.